 It’s nearly July and the British strawberries are in the shops which can only mean one thing.
 Its time for Wimbledon!
 Are you like me, excited for another typically English sporting tournament?
-Do you eagerly check the weather, the players schedule and clear your diary for two weeks, while settling down in front of the TV with your bowl of strawberries, not forgetting the cream of course?
+Do you eagerly check the weather, the players schedule and clear your diary for two weeks.
+Then later you settle down in front of the TV with your bowl of strawberries, not forgetting the cream of course?

 I have been very lucky to visit Wimbledon on a number of occasions.
-I have sat on the famous Centre Court watching the greats play mind blowing tennis.
-I have sunbathed on Henman Hill eating the obligatory strawberries, watching tennis on the big screen till the sun sets over South West London.
+Sitting on the famous Centre Court watching the greats play mind blowing tennis is amazing.
+I have even sunbathed on Henman Hill eating the obligatory strawberries, watching tennis on the big screen till the sun sets over South West London.

 What I love about Wimbledon is the magic it has that inspires us to start playing tennis.
 Look at the tennis clubs around you in July.
 They suddenly have an influx of new members of all ages, keen to learn and play this wonderful sport.
 The amazing thing about tennis is that it really is all inclusive.
 Regardless of age, background or ability, tennis is for everyone.
 It is such a good all round sport, helping with muscle tone, aerobic exercise and general all round fitness.
 Because it is a sport played with others, it also builds a social community and can encourage new friendships.